Zurga/punkix/README.md

 # Punkix

-An opionated Phoenix installer and generator.
+An opinionated Phoenix installer and generator.
 It uses Surface as the templating engine, does not use Tailwind and has basic semantic html in the generated components.
 The generators re-use as much of the code that the Phoenix generators as possible to ease mainainability.
+The Context and Schema generators handle associations correctly and Live generators will include necessary assocs in the FormComponent.

+The context modules are written in the style presented by Sasa Juric in his series of blog posts TODO link them.
+Event around Ecto rows are not sent explicitly by the context functions, but emitted using EctoWatch.
+This ensures that all database changes are propagated through the system.
+A seperate caching layer is applied on top with EctoSync, which also provides an easy to use API to keep assigns and Ecto rows in sync.

 ## Installation